CAUTION – HOW TO GET OUT OF THE PIT

 Complaining attitude: to express dissatisfaction, pain, uneasiness, censure, resentment, or grief; find fault

 I spoke with an elderly man who spent his whole life reliving his past hurts.
-Have you ever been around people who have to tell you how bad they had it and the terrible things that happened in their life?
+Have you ever been around people who have to tell you how bad they had it and the terrible things that happened in their lives?
 How does that make you feel?
 Do you relive your past hurts and disappointments?
-I too suffered a lot of hurts, disappointments, abuses, rejections, betrayals, etc., which was why I had no joy and was always angry.
-I didn’t like living with myself and I made everyone else miserable.
+I, too, suffered a lot of hurts, disappointments, abuses, rejections, betrayals, etc., which was why I had no joy and was always angry.
+I didn’t like living with myself, and I made everyone else miserable.
 My website, hopeforcompeletehealing.com, contains my story and how I discovered the secret to overcoming these 12 joy stealers, plus so much more.

 You may also be interested in reading my story of Freedom from Humiliation and Mental Strongholds of Shame and Sadness